 - The concept of patriarchy has been criticised for ignoring variations in the experience of oppression.

-- Some critics argue that it focuses too much on the negative experiences of women, failing to recognise that some women can have happy marriages for example.
+- It focuses too much on the negative experiences of women, failing to recognise that some women can have happy marriages for example.

 - It tends to portray women as universally good and men as universally bad, It has been accused of man hating, not trusting all men.

-- Capitalism rather than patriarchy is the principal source of women’s oppression, and capitalists as the main beneficiaries.
+- Capitalism rather than patriarchy is the principal source of women’s oppression, and capitalists are the main beneficiaries.

-- Women’s subordination plays a number of important functions for capitalism:
+- Under Capitalism the nuclear family becomes even more oppressive to women and women’s subordination plays a number of important functions for capitalism:

-- They are more sensitive to differences between women who belong to the ruling class and proletarian families.
-Marxist Feminists believe that there is considerable scope for co-operation between working class women and men and that both can work together
+- Marxist Feminists are more sensitive to differences between women who belong to the ruling class and proletarian families.
+They believe there is considerable scope for co-operation between working class women and men to work together for social change.

 Criticisms of Marxist Feminism

 - Radical Feminists – ignores other sources of inequality such as sexual violence.